ConservationMetrics/mapgl-tile-renderer/README.md

 ## Formats other than MBTiles

-In the future, we may decide to extend this tool to support creating raster tiles in a different format, such as [PMTiles](https://github.com/protomaps/PMTiles).
-However, for the time being, you can use tools like [go-pmtiles](https://github.com/protomaps/go-pmtiles) to convert the MBTiles outputs generated by this tool.
+In the future, we may decide to extend this tool to support creating raster tiles in a different format, such as XYZ or [PMTiles](https://github.com/protomaps/PMTiles).
+However, for the time being, you can use tools like [tippecanoe](https://github.com/felt/tippecanoe) or [go-pmtiles](https://github.com/protomaps/go-pmtiles) to convert the MBTiles outputs generated by this tool.

 # For developers